conda/conda/docs/source/travis.rst

 =======================

-If you support official conda packages for your project, you may want to use ``conda build`` in Travis, so that the building of your recipe is tested as well.
+If you support official conda packages for your project, you may want to use ``conda build`` in Travis, so the building of your recipe is tested as well.
 We recommend that you include the conda recipe in the same directory as your source code.
 Then replace the following: